browserengineering/book/book/rendering-architecture.md

 mentioned above and see if you can find anything that might be optimized out.
 As it turns out, there is one that is pretty easy to fix, which is the `font.py` lines that do font measurement.
-It's apparently the case that tkinter fonts don't have a good internal cache, and loading fonts is expensive[^why-fonts-slow].
+It's apparently the case that tkinter fonts don't have a good internal cache (or perhaps they have a cache keyed off the font object), and loading fonts is expensive[^why-fonts-slow].
 But right now we don't take advantage of the fact that everything on the page has the same font, and repeat that font for every object!
 Let's fix that:

 [^why-fonts-slow]: fonts are surprisingly large, especially for scripts like Chinese that have a lot of diffferent, complex characters.
 For this reason they